 In this module, the Service Provider has to login by using valid user name and password.

-After login successful he can do some operations, such as Browse Datasets and Train & Test Data Sets, View Trained and Tested Accuracy in Bar Chart, View Trained and Tested Accuracy Results, View Prediction of Cyber Threat Identification Type, View Cyber Threat Identification Type Ratio, Download Predicted Data Sets, View Cyber Threat Identification Type Ratio Results, View All Remote Users.
+After login successful he can do some operations such as Browse Datasets and Train & Test Data Sets, View Trained and Tested Accuracy

+View Trained and Tested Accuracy Results

+View Prediction Of Cyber Threat Identification

+Type, View Cyber Threat Identification Type

+Ratio, Download Predicted Data Sets, View

+Cyber Threat Identification Type Ratio Results,

+View All Remote Users.